JellyBrick/semy/README.md

 # SEMY: Summary Expert Machine for You

-Summarize complex sentences with a locally running large language model base.
+Summarize complex sentences based on locally running large language model.

 ## Instructions

 - Run [llama-server](https://github.com/JellyBrick/llama-server), and build and run this project with `./gradlew build`.
-- Then, open the `frontend/semy.html` in a web browser to use the WebUI.
+- Then, open the `frontend/semy.html` page in the web browser. (to use the WebUI)